Chapter 1. Application area

-When the motion is granted, the legal consequences of non-compliance with the time limit are deemed not to have occurred (A122 (3) EPC).
+When the request is granted, the legal consequences of failure to observe the deadline are deemed not to have occurred (#8217;A122 (3) EPC).

 To benefit from this free license, it is still necessary that the patent application has been published (J5 / 79).

 The decision to reinstate the rights is published in the REB (R143 (1) u) EPC).

 A State may decide to grant a re (A122 (6) EPC) as regards the time limits laid down in the EPC and to observe it with the authorities of that State.